Wirecloud/mock-applicationmashup/README.md

 expect(MashupPlatform.prefs.get('url')).toEqual('http://example.org');
 expect(MashupPlatform.prefs.get('name')).toEqual('anonymous');

-// The other default values don't changes, only that ones that you specify in the constructor expect(MashupPlatform.widget.id).toBe('id33');
+// The other default values don't changes, only the ones that you specify in the constructor expect(MashupPlatform.widget.id).toBe('id33');
 ```